NVIDIA/gdrcopy/README.md

 functions return aligned addresses.
 Users are responsible for proper alignment of addresses passed to the library.

-In some GPU driver versions, pinning the same GPU address multiple times consume additional BAR1 space.
+In some GPU driver versions, pinning the same GPU address multiple times consumes additional BAR1 space.
 This is because the space is not properly reused.
 If you encounter this issue, we suggest that you try the latest version of NVIDIA GPU driver.

 On POWER9 where CPU and GPU are connected via NVLink, CUDA9.2 and GPU Driver v396.37 are the minimum requirements in order to achieve the full performance.